lemikee/Pokemon-Battle/README.md

 • npm to manage project dependencies

 ## Implementation Timeline
 • **Friday Afternoon & Weekend**: Draft project UML and familiarize with Canvas API.
-Read over PokeAPI documentation Get Canvas up and running and create the Game, Pokemon, and Attack classes.
+Read over PokeAPI documentation.
+Get Canvas up and running and create the Game, Pokemon, and Attack classes.
 Be able to render Pokemon on the screen in the correct positions.

 • **Monday**: Mildly Panic.
 Make sure that Pokemon each Pokemon has the correct attacks available to the user and that Pokemon can attack each other.